-- City, county and state-level budgets are influenced by the Oyster EBFM Plan - City and county officials are incorporating Oyster EBFM Plan recommendations into relevant growth management plans and decisions - A coordinated outreach and education plan is established and implemented to increase public awareness and support for a healthy and well-managed GPBS ecosystem. - Businesses, industries, non-profits, and local governments are supportive and included in outreach and education efforts to generate and increase public awareness and support for a healthy and well-managed GPBS ecosystem. - Funding resources are identified and utilized to generate awareness, education, and support for a healthy oyster and GPBS ecosystem. - The new estuary program incorporates and promotes the recommendations of the new oyster plan.
+- 1. Establish a coordinated outreach and education plan to increase public awareness and support for a healthy and well-managed GPBS ecosystem. - 2.
+Businesses, industries, non-profits, and local governments are supportive and included in outreach and education efforts to generate and increase public awareness and support for a healthy and well-managed GPBS ecosystem. - 3.
+Funding resources are identified and utilized to generate awareness, education, and support for a healthy oyster and GPBS ecosystem. - 4.
+The new estuary program incorporates and promotes the recommendations of the new oyster plan.